file-format/Docs/en/game/cfg-mugen.md

 ## How to open CFG file?

-M.U.G.E.N CFG files are plain text documents, making them accessible with various text editors.
+M.U.G.E.N CFG files are plain text documents making them accessible with various text editors.
 On Windows, you can use Microsoft Notepad or WordPad, while macOS users can employ Apple TextEdit for this purpose.
 These editors allow users to view and modify configuration settings within CFG files easily.

 Programs that open or reference CFG files